rubenzuurman/python-script-analyser/README.md

     - Notify the user when a refenced variable is either not defined or 'out of scope'.
 This doesn't give an error but sometimes leads to undesired behaviour.
 This is the primary function of the program.
     - Notify the user of inconsistent indentation.
     - Notify the user of usage of global variables without using 'global <variable\>' in the function.
+    - Classes inside of classes.
+    - Classes inside of functions.
 2. Things that are not going to be supported
     - Checking for invalid variable names/function names/class names (invalid names will be skipped).
-    - Classes inside of functions.
-    - Classes inside of classes.
+    - Multiline assignments.

 ### General notes